Fragtality/PilotsDeck/README.md

 `%appdata%\Elgato\StreamDeck\Plugins\com.extension.pilotsdeck.sdPlugin`

 It is automatically started with the StreamDeck Software.
 It will spawn its own Icon in the System-Tray / Notification Area.
-Use this Icon to see if an Plugin Update is available, to access the [Developer UI](#32---developer-ui) or open the **Profile Manager** to configure [Profile Switching](#34---profile-switching).<br/>
+Use this Icon to see if a Plugin Update is available, to access the [Developer UI](#32---developer-ui) or open the **Profile Manager** to configure [Profile Switching](#34---profile-switching).<br/>
 <img src="img/Plugin-Systray.png" width="267"><br/><br/>

 **Note:** Since FSUIPC is only a "secondary" Connector for MSFS, you do not need to have it installed anymore (for MSFS).
 If you not plan to install/run FSUIPC7, please set the Parameter *UseFsuipcForMSFS* to *false* in the [Plugin Configuration File](#41---plugin-settings) (*PluginConfig.json*) after Installation!<br/>